The start of my Journey

-I think my early life experiences with Sophrology shaped my first steps as an Osteopath to be convinced that body and mind are so closely bound, and that an efficient approach to health needs to include both.
-In Osteopathy, I further trained and speacialized in women health, pregnancy and babies.
+I think my early life experiences with Sophrology shaped my first steps as an Osteopath to be convinced that body and mind are so closely bound and that an efficient approach to health needs to include both.
+In Osteopathy, I further trained and specialised in women health, pregnancy and babies.
 I then went on to study Sophrology notably with its Founder Professor Alfonso Caycedo.
-During my 11 years practicing as an Osteopath, a lot of the restrictions I used to find in my client’s bodies could be improved by various osteopathic techniques.
-But for chronic issues or the reoccurring restriction patterns, the solution was often in the client’s experience of life, his behavior, in unresolved emotions or even his food habits.
+During my 11 years practising as an Osteopath, a lot of the restrictions I used to find in my client’s bodies could be improved by various osteopathic techniques.
+But for chronic issues or the reoccurring restriction patterns, the solution was often in the client’s experience of life, his behaviour, in unresolved emotions or even his food habits.

 Body and Mind